 Activity data

-The relevant activity statistics for Tier 1 are the number of vehicles in each defined category, and the average mileage driven per vehicle in each defined category (or their product, i.e. the total vehicle-km for each defined category).
+The relevant activity statistics for Tier 1 are the number of vehicles in each defined category, and the average mileage is driven per vehicle in each defined category (or their product, i.e. the total vehicle-km for each defined category).

 Tier 2 methodology